Texas Tick-Borne Diseases

 Tick-borne relapsing fever (TBRF) is an infection caused by certain species of Borrelia bacteria.
 Relapsing fever Borrelia infections are categorized into three main groups based on the vector that transmits the bacteria: soft ticks, hard ticks, and body lice.
 These diseases differ in their epidemiology and severity.

 TBRF is uniquely caused by soft ticks, instead of hard ticks (like the other diseases).
 Soft ticks are generally found in animal burrows, dens, caves, or human dwellings such as huts, cabins, or sheds.
-The disease is often linked to someone recently sleeping in a rustic cabin in the mountains.
+The disease is often linked to someone who has recently slept in a rustic cabin in the mountains.
 Soft ticks have a wrinkled body appearance and do not latch as long as hard ticks (5).

 The main symptoms of TBRF are:

-- High fever (e.g., 103° F)
+• High fever (e.g., 103°F)

 Babesiosis

 Babesiosis is an emerging tick-borne disease caused by parasites of the genus Babesia (9).
-This disease has increasing incidence worldwide and a risk of human-to-human transmission through blood transfusion.
+This disease has an increasing incidence worldwide and a risk of human-to-human transmission through blood transfusion.

 The majority of those infected by babesiosis remain asymptomatic or present with mild flu-like symptoms (9).
 However, in susceptible populations, such as the elderly or immunocompromised individuals, symptoms can include severe anemia, acute respiratory distress, organ failure, and death (9).